Espeon Guide: Builds and Best Items | Pokemon UNITE

 Hard Counter with High Mobility and Burst

 Although Espeon can deal high burst damage, its lack of mobility and low durability is its biggest weakness.
-Pokemon that can quickly dive targets and burst it down are the best Pokemon to use against Espeon.
+Pokemon that can quickly dive targets and burst it down or have immunity-granting moves are the best Pokemon to use against Espeon.

 Pokemon Explanation